-Withholding Tax:

-All payments in respect of the Notes will be made free and clear of withholding taxes imposed by any tax jurisdiction as provided in Condition 8 (Taxation) unless the withholding is required by law.
-In that event, Atrium will (subject as provided in Condition 8 (Taxation)) pay such additional amounts as will result in the Noteholder receiving such amounts as they would have received in respect of such Notes had no such withholding been required.
+Withholding Tax: All payments in respect of the Notes will be made free and clear of withholding taxes imposed by the Czech Republic, Hungary, Latvia, Poland, Romania, Russia, Slovakia or Jersey as provided in Condition 8 (Taxation) unless the withholding is required by law.
+In that event, the Issuer will (subject as provided in Condition 8 (Taxation)) pay such additional amounts as will result in the Noteholder receiving such amounts as they would have received in respect of such Notes had no such withholding been required, subject to the exclusions set out in Condition 8 (Taxation).
+Governing Law: The Notes, the Trust Deed, the Agency Agreement and the Subscription Agreement will be governed by English law.
+Listing and Trading: Applications have been made for the Notes to be admitted to listing on the official list of the Luxembourg Stock Exchange and admitted to trading on the Luxembourg Stock Exchange's regulated market.
+Clearing Systems: Euroclear and Clearstream, Luxembourg Selling Restrictions: See "Subscription and Sale".
+Risk Factors: Investing in the Notes involves risks.
+See "Risk Factors".
+Financial Information: See "Selected Financial Information" and "Documents Incorporated by Reference".

-Governing Law:

-The Notes, the Trust Deed, the Agency Agreement and the Subscription Agreement will be governed by English law.

-Listing and Trading:

-Applications have been made for the Notes to be admitted to listing on the official list of the Luxembourg Stock Exchange and admitted to trading on the Luxembourg Stock Exchange's regulated market.

-Clearing Systems:

-Euroclear and Clearstream, Luxembourg

-Selling Restrictions:

-Financial Information:

-See "Subscription and Sale".